sciris/scirisweb/examples/plotting-vue/README.md

-# Hello Graph
+# Plotting with Vue

-A simple app illustrating plotting with a backend call.
+A simple app illustrating plotting with a backend call, implemented in Vue.